Exploring Tagless Final pattern for extensive and readable Scala code

 - Bridges, helpers that express Scala values and business logic in the Language

-- Interpreters, dual to Bridges they run logic expressed as the Language and get the final value (This is not the official lingo, but I will be using this naming here to make explanations simpler.)
+- Interpreters, dual to Bridges run logic expressed as the Language and get the final value (This is not the official lingo, but I will be using this naming here to make explanations simpler.)

 Let’s explore this with a simple example – basic math.
 You can find the whole code in the repo.